-- Make sure that the sl1_version value is: sl1_version: 11.3.0.
-(Alternatively, if you want to upgrade to 11.3.1, make sure the sl1 version value is sl1 version: 11.3.1). - Make sure that the deployment value is: deployment: on-prem. - Supply values in all the fields that are applicable.
-For details on the sllx-inv.yml, see the manual Installing SL1 Extended Architecture, which can be obtained by contacting ScienceLogic Support. - Save your changes and exit the file (:wq). - 21.
+- Make sure that the sl1_version value is set to the latest version in the 11.3 code line. - Make sure that the deployment value is: deployment: on-prem. - Supply values in all the fields that are applicable.
+For details on the sllx-inv.yml, see the manual Installing SL1 Extended Architecture, which can be obtained by contacting ScienceLogic Support. - Save your changes and exit the file (:wq). - 14.
 Pull the Docker image that is referenced in the docker-compose file